-2023 AED'000 2022 AED '000
+2024 AED'000 2023 AED'000

 Opening balance 47,293 47,293

 Closing balance 47,293 47,293

-- (i) This represents 35.5% shareholding of Autoline Industrial Park Limited ("AIPL) in India which holds industrial plots of land in Maharashtra, India. - (ii) The Board of Directors of AIPL has approved the sale of AIPL and has signed a Memorandum of Understanding with a buyer who is in the process of completing legal and financial due diligence.
-The Board of Directors of the Group also approved the sale of its shareholding in AIPL. - (iii) The Group has signed a memorandum of understanding to sell its shareholding in AIPL to this buyer and agreed a payment plan.
-During the year ended 31 December 2023 the Group has received an amount of INR 159 million equivalent to AED 6.2 million.
+- (i) This represents 35.5% shareholding of Autoline Industrial Park Limited ("AIPL) in India which holds industrial plots of land in Maharashtra, India. - (ii) The Board of Directors of AIPL has approved the sale of AIPL and has signed a Memorandum of Understanding with a buyer.
+The Board of Directors of the Group also approved the sale of Group's shareholding in AIPL. - (iii) The Group has signed a memorandum of understanding to sell its shareholding in AIPL to this buyer and agreed a payment plan.
+As of 31 December 2024, the Group has received an amount of INR 361 million equivalent to AED 14.25 million.
 As per the MOU the share transfer will initiate once the Group has received 49% of the amount.
-The Group expects to receive the full sale consideration over the next 12 months. - (iv) Management is of the view that the fair value less cost to sell is expected to be higher than the carrying value.
+The Group expects to receive the full sale consideration over the next six months. - (iv) Management is of the view that the fair value less cost to sell is expected to be higher than the carrying value.